5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 First-floor bedroom + full bath

-Critical for aging parents who can't manage stairs.
+Critical for aging parents who cannot manage stairs.
 Bonus: a first-floor laundry adds independence without renovation costs.

 What to Look For